 Stand-Up Paddling in Singapore at East Coast Park adds more of a challenge because of the lack of protection from the open sea.
 There are no big surges of waves, but even during a calm period, it will be more turbulent than the waters at Sentosa.

 In addition to choppier waters, there are currents you need to be aware of.
 Ask the rental attendant for information and stay within your limits of comfort.
 Check out Aloha Sea Sports for a variety of board rental options.
 This rental spot is also close to the famous East Coast Lagoon Food Centre that provides a quintessential Singaporean Hawker experience - perfect for an after workout weekend cheat meal ;).

 Getting outdoors to exercise and exploring a city with your SweatBuddy or a group of people is one of the best ways to break up the routine of your busy life, make meaningful connections with like-minded people, and get fit while doing so.
 Your health and happiness are critically linked to the community you surround yourself with.

 Community is a group of people who show up to support you.
 Support comes in many different forms and literally just showing up is all it takes.
 We don’t have to know how to support each other because every situation is different, but the more we continuously commit to showing up together, the better we get at figuring that out.
 No one was ever meant to do anything alone except foster a deep sense of self-love, self-respect and self-discipline.

 Let’s work together to find people who support you in that endeavor!

 Article contributed by BrocnBells.com Ambassador and chiropractor Dr. Jesse Timm.
 Jesse enjoys taking his own paddle board to Tanjong Beach Club, as well as other areas of Singapore during his leisure time.
-He has been in Singapore for over 8 years and hosts our regular fortnightly Run X HIIT sessions too!
+He has been in Singapore for over 8 years and used to host our fortnightly Run X HIIT sessions.